hmcts/probate-caveats-frontend/README.md

 #### Running tests on the pipeline
 If you are concerned about the impact of your code changes, you may want to run a more comprehensive set of tests as part of the PR build.
 To do this, you can add the appropriate label to the PR (in GitHub), as detailed below:
-- `nightly`: This will run `yarn test:fullfunctional-pr` command which picks up all the e2e tests with the tag `@e2enightly-pr`.
+- `nightly`: This will run `yarn test:fullfunctional` command which picks up all the e2e tests with the tag `@e2enightly-pr`.
-- `nightly-without-welsh-tests`: This will run `yarn test:fullfunctional-pr` command which picks up all the e2e tests with the tag `@e2enightly-pr`, but only in English language.
+- `nightly-without-welsh-tests`: This will run `yarn test:fullfunctional` command which picks up all the e2e tests with the tag `@e2enightly-pr`, but only in English language.

 ## License